GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 All components except the Arduino and LCD will be internal to the machine.
 Remember this when wiring the LCD.
 For each of the components we want to start guesstimating on cable length.
 You can do this by placing components where you want to place them.
 Close together components can share similar wiring i.e. 5v and GND.

-Please use the tables in **3.0.2 Appendix - Component Wiring** for details on pin connections to the Arduino.
+Please use the tables in **3.0.2 Component Wiring** for details on pin connections to the Arduino.

 ## 2.1.0 Base Functionality
 ### 2.1.1 Power Delivery